JHarrisonEcoEvo/CNVRG/README.md

 # CNVRG

-A package to provide a user-friendly wrapper for 'RStan' to implement Dirichlet-multinomial modeling of relative abundance count data.
+A package to provide a user-friendly wrapper for 'RStan' to implement Dirichlet-multinomial modeling of count data.
 For vignette information see below.

 This package is managed by Joshua Harrison.